adambard/learnxinyminutes-docs/tcl.html.markdown

 }

-# Get rid of the built-in "while" command:
+# Get rid of the built-in "while" routine, and use "proc" to define a new one:
 rename ::while {}

-# Define a new while command with the "proc" command.
-More sophisticated error
 # handling is left as an exercise:
 proc while {condition script} {
     if {[uplevel 1 [list expr $condition]]} {